seqeralabs/showcase/README.md

 #### Running `seqerakit`

-Similar to executing the scripts above to import and create Pipelines, Compute Environments, and Datasets that are defined in JSON onto Seqera Platform, the [YAML files](#using-seqerakit) provided in this repository can also be used create `seqeralabs/showcase` entities on the Platform.
+Similar to executing the scripts above to import and create Pipelines, Compute Environments, and Datasets that are defined in JSON onto Seqera Platform, the [YAML files](#using-seqerakit) provided in this repository can also be used to create `seqeralabs/showcase` entities on the Platform.
 For example:

 To create the Compute Environments: